sa-concept-refactoring/doc/chapters/analysis.typ

 If the action requires non-trivial work it should be moved to the `apply` function.

 // TODO check if this is correct
-The function is triggered as soon as the "Refactoring" option within Visual Studio Code is used for example.
+For example, in Visual Studio Code the function is triggered as soon as the "Refactoring" option is used.

 *```cpp Expected<Tweak::Effect> apply(const Selection &Inputs)```:* \
 Within the `apply` function the actual refactoring is taking place.